artstisen/AHOY/README.md

 Multi monitor support for all main editors and sticky notes

-Calculator, message encryption, ANSI art editor and 100+ more features...
+Calculator, message encryption, typewriter emulator, ANSI art editor and 100+ more features...

 ## SPECIFICATIONS